sb2nov/mac-setup/Go/README.md

 ## Installation

-You can follow the [official instructions on how to install Go](https://golang.org/doc/install), or you can use homebrew instead:
+You can follow the [official instructions on how to install Go](https://golang.org/doc/install), or you can use Homebrew instead:

     brew install go